CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Protocols-and-Services/Monitor-the-LLDP-Service.md

 To view switches and hosts with the most LLDP sessions:

 1. Open the large LLDP Service card.

-2. Select **SWITCHES WITH MOST SESSIONS** from the filter above the table.
+2. Select **Switches with Most Sessions** from the filter above the table.
     The table content is sorted by this characteristic, listing nodes running the most LLDP sessions at the top.
 Scroll down to view those